jonathancz/PatternsInDDD/README.md

-# Coding Patterns, DDD and Clean Code
+# Coding Patterns in DDD
 Welcome to the Patterns in DDD repository!
 This repository is an extensive collection of coding patterns and best practices in C# and ASP.NET Core, emphasizing Domain Driven Design (DDD), Clean Code, and Test-Driven Development (TDD).

 ## Objective